 By enlisting a recruitment agency, you will have one point of contact regardless of how many applications you make – we even do a coversheet (essentially a cover letter) for you as we’ll be well versed in your background and experience and know exactly what our clients are looking for!
 Whilst you are continue working your current job, the recruiter will be working away in the background chasing up feedback, scheduling interviews, and putting together all the information and preparation you need into one email ahead of your interview.

 Allowing us to manage your applications takes all the pressure off of your shoulders and saves you a lot of time too!

 Have you ever received a job offer from a company you love, but wished the salary was that little bit higher?
 To some, negotiation comes naturally, but to many people it's a very daunting and uncomfortable situation which they choose to avoid.

 Dealing with job offers is part of a recruiter’s day to day job, and therefore we are happy to negotiate on your behalf to make sure you are happy with the offer on the table.

-“Katie supported me through the whole process through to making a final decision and following up to check it was the right fit.
-I couldn’t recommend Katie more”
+“Carrot supported me through the whole process through to making a final decision and following up to check it was the right fit.
+I couldn’t recommend them more”

 Kate Lowe, Scientific Project Leader